Non-Profit Audits versus Reviews: Key Differences Your NPO Should Know About

 Not-For-Profit Audit and Review Costs

-The cost of a not-for-profit audit varies based on the size of the organization, but even for a small nonprofit, expect to pay around the $10,000 mark as the process involves significant resources, staff time and volunteer board member time.
-Traditionally, audits are conducted in-house, however, they can be performed remotely which can cut costs.
+The cost of a not-for-profit audit varies based on the organization's size.
+However, even a small non-profit can expect to pay around the $10,000 mark as the process involves significant resources, staff time and volunteer board member time.
+Traditionally, audits are conducted in-house; however, they can be performed remotely to cut costs.
 Reviews are typically half the cost of audits.

-Unless a not-for-profit audit is mandated—and a review cannot be substituted in its stead—it would be considered a best practice to conduct a review as they come at a lower cost.
-Reviews provide transparency to stakeholders, funders or donors, and there is often an expectation for them to be conducted even when not mandated.
-In addition, reviews in between mandated audits are a best practice to provide that added level of attention, detail and transparency.
+Unless a not-for-profit audit is mandated, it is a best practice to conduct a review as they are less expensive.
+Reviews provide transparency to stakeholders, funders, or donors, and they are often expected to be undertaken even when they are not mandated.
+In addition, reviews between mandated audits are a best practice to provide that added level of attention, detail and transparency.

 Keep Your Books Up To Date